PhilT/machines/README.md

 Setting up the test Machines virtual machine
 ---------------------------------------

-* Start your virtualization software (I use VirtualBox).
+* Start your virtualization software (I use VirtualBox)
   * Create a new VM with the name of machinesvm (used in the rake tasks and tests)
   * Select Ubuntu or Ubuntu x64 as the OS (depending on your chosen image)
   * Go to Network and add a Bridged Adapter and a Host-only Adapter